oracle-livelabs/oci/gdk-oci-email/06-build-run-native/build-run-native.md

 In this lab, you will:

 * Build and run a native executable for the application
-* Upload a picture
+* Send the emails
-* Download the picture
+	* Send a simple plain-text email
-* Delete the picture
+	* Send a templated email
-* Stop the application
+	* Send an email with an attachment
-* Cleanup
+* Cleanup ???

 ## Task 1: Build and run a native executable for the application